How well do you think you’re prepared to enter the workforce?

 But don’t panic!

-It is still possible to get jobs for college grads, and if you want to know how they do it, you’re at the right place.
+It is still possible to find a graduate job for college grads, and if you want to know how they do it, you’re at the right place.
 It takes a little know-how, you see, about important things like where and how to look for a job, write a resume, and prepare for an interview.
 Working on those skills employers find important also won’t hurt.
 It helps a lot, actually, so let’s start there.

 The Skills You Need to Have